Short anatomy of a badge

 I've created also 6 ready-to-use badges, feel free to modify/use them in your projects.

-Watch short tutrial how to create a simple badge with basic shapes in Power Point.
+Watch short tutorial how to create a simple badge with basic shapes in Power Point.

 Wish you a lot of fun and creativity.

 As always let me know your thoughts.